Tim Ocel

 For Mr. Ocel, the collaborative process – which the theatre demands – is the most important element of every project; each production reflecting the collaboration of text/playwright/composer, actors, designers, director, staff, audience, and performance space.

-He stresses the collaborative nature of his work at all profession arts organizations and also while guest directing/teaching at universities around the country: Emory University (listed above: Theatre Emory uses a unique mixture of students and AEA Union actors); The Conservatory of Theatre Arts at Webster University in St. Louis (Fahrenheit 451, Carousel, The Pajama Game, The Children’s Hour, The Threepenny Opera, The Winter’s Tale, The Philadelphia Story, The Caucasian Chalk Circle, The Cherry Orchard, Ten Little Indians, The Importance of Being Earnest); University of Michigan-Ann Arbor (Cloud Nine, Don Giovanni); and 4 years (2004 – 2008) as Associate Professor of Opera at the University of Kansas-Lawrence.
+He stresses the collaborative nature of his work at all professional arts organizations and also while guest directing/teaching at universities around the country: Emory University (listed above: Theatre Emory uses a unique mixture of students and AEA Union actors); The Conservatory of Theatre Arts at Webster University in St. Louis (Fahrenheit 451, Carousel, The Pajama Game, The Children’s Hour, The Threepenny Opera, The Winter’s Tale, The Philadelphia Story, The Caucasian Chalk Circle, The Cherry Orchard, Ten Little Indians, The Importance of Being Earnest); University of Michigan-Ann Arbor (Cloud Nine, Don Giovanni); and 4 years (2004 – 2008) as Associate Professor of Opera at the University of Kansas-Lawrence.
 His productions at KU include The Magic Flute, La Traviata, The Tales of Hoffmann, Dido and Aeneas/The Old Maid and the Thief, Falstaff, Albert Herring, The Marriage of Figaro, Cosi fan Tutte, Candide, an adaptation of Gounod’s Faust entitled The Visions of Marguerite: A Faust Project, Roberts Ward’s The Crucible, and the world premiere of Picnic an opera based on the play by William Inge.

 In 2003, Tim was a finalist for TCG’s Alan Schneider Director Award, and also in 2003 received an Individual Award/Grant from the Tanne Foundation.
 For a full list of Awards/Grants/Recognitions, Guest Faculty/Adjunct Lecturer, and other information – visit his website at: www.timocel.com